bardack134/Rain-Notifier-with-Twilio-and-OpenWeatherMap/README.md

 ## Tools Used
 - **Requests:** A Python library used to send HTTP requests, allowing the program to interact with web APIs to search data.
 - **Twilio:** A platform that lets you send text messages to your cellphone from your apps using APIs.
-More information can be found at Twilio's official documentation.
+More information can be found at https://www.twilio.com/docs/messaging/quickstart/python

 ## APIs Used
 - **OpenWeatherMap (OWM) API:** Used to get weather forecast data for a given latitude and longitude.
-More information can be found at OpenWeatherMap API's official documentation.
+More information can be found at https://openweathermap.org/api

 ## Screenshots